theexperiential/Owlette/README.md

 - 🚀 Starts specified processes upon system startup
 - 🔄 Automatically restarts applications if they freeze, crash or are accidentally closed
 - 📊 Monitors system metrics like CPU usage, memory usage, and disk space
-- 📧 Sends email/Slack notifications using Gmail/Slack APIs
+- 📧 Sends Gmail/Slack notifications using APIs
 - 🍽️ Tray icon for easy access to features and settings
-- 🎚️ Autolaunch Process Toggle: Conveniently disable a process from automatically launching during development
+- 🎚️ Autolaunch/Manage toggle: Conveniently disable a process from automatically launching during development
-- 🔄 Relaunch Attempts til Restart: Configurable number of relaunch attempts before triggering a full system restart
+- 🔄 Relaunch Attempts til Restart: Configurable number of relaunch attempts before issuing a full system restart
+- 🛑 Forcibly terminate processes via the Kill button
+- 📊 View the current status of each monitored process
+- 🎚️ Set the visibility and priority of processes

 <a id="installation"></a>

 ## 🛠️ Installation

 ### 📋 Prerequisites